 Projects are not always going to go to plan, and sometimes it will be necessary to have to react to pitfall that you didn’t see coming, trusting in your own, and your team’s, experience and knowledge to make the right decision.

-Although you can’t foresee every possible problem, conducting a proper and extensive risk assessment before each project can help minimize the possibility of an issue occurring, as well as help to implement potential rescue strategies in case they do.
-Incorporate these strategies into your project scope, assigning them probabilities, and potential costing, keeping them updated as your project develops.
+Although you can’t foresee every possible problem, conducting a proper and extensive risk assessment before each project can help minimise the possibility of an issue occurring, as well as help to implement potential rescue strategies in case they do.
+Incorporate these strategies into your project scope, assigning them probabilities and potential costs and keeping them updated as your project develops.

 Awareness

 In this case, awareness simply means to pay attention to things that are outside of your direct field of vision.
-It’s easy, especially when riding on success off the back of your last few projects to become complacent, to get too comfortable in the same modes and methodologies of approaching projects, in the same team, in the same structures.
-As, whilst this particular way may have helped you the previous two, or three, times, losing a sense of awareness of what a particular project requires, or what an employee’s particular skillsets are, can mean disaster in the next.
+It’s easy, especially when riding on success off the back of your last few projects, to become complacent and get too comfortable in the same modes and methodologies of approaching projects, in the same team, and in the same structures.
+While this particular way may have helped you the previous two or three times, losing a sense of awareness of what a particular project requires or what an employee’s particular skill is can mean disaster in the next.

 Essentially, retaining awareness is to apply a rather scientific perspective, to always investigate your own results, your team’s practices, and industry methods, in order to discern what is, and what isn’t working.
 Remaining aware, means to never forget that you’ve always got something to learn, and to never get too settled, as this is the sure fire route to project failure.